whelan-low/tp/docs/DeveloperGuide.md

 Step 2.
 The `AddressBookParser` then creates a new `ListStudentsOfClassCommandParser` and calls `ListStudentsOfClassCommandParser#parse()`, with `module/CS2103T`, `tutorial/T09` as the arguments for the function.

 Step 3.
-The `ListStudentsOfClassCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the tutorial of the module to delete.
+The `ListStudentsOfClassCommandParser` parses the arguments and get the values of the user input associated with the prefixes, from there determine the students to display to the user.

 <box type="info" seamless>

 **Important Note:** All fields must be specified.
 There must be a valid value for module and tutorial.
-Additionally, module and tutorial must match with one of the values already present in the system to get achieve a successful delete.
+Additionally, module and tutorial must match with one of the values already present in the system to get achieve a successful listing.
 Tags here are optional and need not be specified.

 </box>

 Step 4.
 Based on the prefixes, `ListStudentsOfClassCommandParser` creates an `ListStudentsOfClassCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `ListStudentsOfClassCommand#execute()`, passing `Model` as an argument.
-This method retrieves the adds the student to the TAHelper system.
+This method retrieves the module and tutorial class.
-Throughout the process, error handling (e.g checking for duplicate email or id, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.
+Throughout the process, error handling (e.g making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
-Finally, a `CommandResult` is created and the student is added to the TAHelper system.
+Finally, a `CommandResult` is created and the students of a particular tutorial class of a module is listed.

 #### Design considerations: